paralus/website/docs/Quickstart/kind.md

 172.20.0.2 console.paralus.local
 ```

-*Refer to the value of `domain.host` in your [values.yaml](https://github.com/paralus/helm-charts/blob/main/charts/ztka/values.yaml#L145) file to find the default host.*
+*Refer to the value of `fqdn.domain` in your [values.yaml](https://github.com/paralus/helm-charts/blob/main/charts/ztka/values.yaml#L145) file to find the default host.*

 Open your favorite web browser and navigate to `http://console.paralus.local`, you will be see the dashboard with the login screen